Grants and Sponsored Contracts

 The Department Head should continue to require that timely and accurate effort reporting is in place for departmental grants.
 Government sponsors will pay only for those portions of employee effort that are actually devoted to their projects, and this is an area that is typically audited to confirm the accuracy of our payroll charges by verifying that the percentage of the employee’s salary charged to the grant reasonably approximates the actual proportion of the employee’s FTE effort which was devoted to that project.

-- Monitor reported outside compensation and any potential conflicts of interest with faculty and sponsor.
+- Monitor reported outside compensation and any potential conflicts of interest with

 A clear conflict of interest exists when a faculty member receives compensation from a sponsor for which he is, or directly supervises, the Principal Investigator.